-In my town, spring and summer are a busy time for local events.
+In my town, spring through summer is a busy time for local events.

 Walk into any business, check your inbox, or log onto Facebook and you’ll see posters, invitations, and notices about upcoming activities.